 6. Study Customer Data

-As you increase the size of your customer base you’ll naturally gather more user data.
-You can use the user data to create customer personas.
+As you increase the size of your customer base, you’ll naturally gather more user data.
+You can use the user data to create ideal customer profiles or customer personas.
 The customer persona is a representation of your ideal customer.

 Below is an example of a buyer persona for a manager:

 The persona above shows data on the customer’s pain points, goals, and purchasing power.
 Create marketing content for the personas you’re targeting.

 7. Optimize Your Website

 The user experience of your website influences their perception of your SaaS brand.
 A disappointing web experience will turn prospective buyers off.

 Showcase your brand identity with eye-catching designs.
 Your headings should be accurate and resonate with your audience.
 There should be no doubt about what it is you are offering.